 Aconitums are highly resistant to diseases and pests, partially because they are very poisonous.
+So deer and rabbits avoid eating it, but you as the gardener should too.
 When handling Aconitum wear gloves.
 Do not plant it near vegetable gardens or where small children play.
 Ingestion of any part of the plant may prove fatal.
 All parts of Aconitum are poisonous, especially the roots.

 Excellent as a border plant, in mass or containers, as cut flower or foliage.
 Deer and rabbit resistant.